diBernardoGroup/Network-model-of-the-COVID-19/README.md

 3. Both the above identification folders contain a .txt that can be used to read the data off-line (read_national_data and read_regional_data provide the option to also read the latest data from 'Protezione Civile' github repository-see the corresponding files for more details);
 4. Both the above identification folders contain a .mat that can be used to run directly the stage3.m (this .mat file is generated as an output from stage2.m therefore it is not needed if one want to run the identification from stage1.m).

 The folder 'Code' already contains the parameters from the paper to simulate the network model.
-If one wants to re-run the identification with more udated parameters one should first launch the identification procedure.
+If one wants to re-run the identification with more updated parameters one should first launch the identification procedure.
 In particular, after running the identification procedure as described in the identification section, one should manually format the data as in the example file 'Parameters_Italy_ph2.mat'.

 # Network-model-of-the-COVID-19
 Network model of the COVID-19 epidemic in Italy to design and investigate regional containment and mitigation strategies